vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/HighAvailability/oim_ha.rst

 Prerequisites
 --------------

+* Ensure that the passive OIM nodes have ``oim_ha_node`` role assigned to them in the ``/opt/omnia/input/project_default/roles_config.yml`` input file.
+For more information, `click here <../composable_roles.html>`_.

+* Ensure that the passive OIM nodes are in booted state before provisioning.

+* For enabling HA functionality on the OIM, ensure that the Omnia shared path is set to an external NFS server.

 * To enable and configure HA for OIM, fill up the necessary parameters in the ``high_availability_config.yml`` config file present in the ``/opt/omnia/input/project_default/`` directory.
 Once the config file is updated, run the ``prepare_oim.yml`` playbook.

     .. csv-table:: Parameters for OIM HA